MicrosoftDocs/Viva/Viva/goals/domo-integration.md

 2. If a Domo Connection isn't configured, Viva Goals also allows the user to configure a connection right there.
 If already configured, Viva Goals allows the users to proceed with setting up the data link by selecting an available connection.

-In the popup that appears, follow the prompts to set up the Domo data link.
+3. In the popup that appears, follow the prompts to set up the Domo data link.

-Select **Connection**, key in **DataSet-ID**, your actual **KPI** from the list of measures/dimensions available on the selected dataset.
+4. Select **Connection**, key in **DataSet-ID**, your actual **KPI** from the list of measures/dimensions available on the selected dataset.

 > [!NOTE]
-> To obtain the DataSet-ID:</br>
-> Login to your Domo instance and select the Dataset name mentioned under the card.
+> To obtain the DataSet-ID: Login to your Domo instance and select the Dataset name mentioned under the card.

-Grab the 36 character DataSet-ID from the URL of the DataSet page.
+5. Grab the 36 character DataSet-ID from the URL of the DataSet page.

-If there are multiple values for the KPI, and you have the Close Rate for all your sales team members as part of the Domo dataset, you can apply a function (sum/average/count) on the set of values.
-For example, average of Close Rate for the entire sales team.</br>
+6. If there are multiple values for the KPI, and you have the Close Rate for all your sales team members as part of the Domo dataset, you can apply a function (sum/average/count) on the set of values.
+For example, average of Close Rate for the entire sales team.

-or</br>
+or

 Apply any available dataset fields as **Filters**.
 For example, filter a particular AE Name - Adam's Close Rate.

-Viva Goals displays the final KPI value for your reference before saving the data link set-up.
+7. Viva Goals displays the final KPI value for your reference before saving the data link set-up.

 It’s as easy as that!
 Now you know how to work smarter by integrating Viva Goals with Domo.